tlk00/BitMagic/README.md

 efficient store of associations for graphs, etc.
 - search algorithms for sorted and unsorted succinct vectors (vectors of ints or strings)
 - algorithms on sparse vectors: dynamic range clipping, search, group theory image (re-mapping).
-- all containers are serializable with compression
+- all containers are serializable with compression (binary interpolative coding, elias gamma coding)

+#### Serialization

+BitMagic serializer supports additional compression using build-in codec for the integer data.
+BitMagic supports serialization evolution - if serialization format changes, old saved data remains readable by the new code.
+Old code will NOT be able to read new BLOBs.
+BitMagic changes major version number when serialization format changes.

 ### Memory profiling/monitoring